brianhigh/challenging_data/waddl_to_csv.md

 ##   invalid multibyte string at '<ff><fe>1'
 ```

-We still see the "invalid multibyte string" error.
+However, we still see the "invalid multibyte string" error.

 ## Invalid multibyte strings

 The "invalid multibyte string" error is a clue that the file is not encoded as
-expected (usually UTF-8 or ASCII), so we check to see what it might be instead.
+expected (usually UTF-8, ANSI, or ASCII), so we check this with `guess_encoding()`.

 ```r